splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

-Assess the health of your private location
+Assess the health of a private location
 ==============================================

 A private location's health depends on three factors: